Get great sound, from your audio system? A sound is something extraordinary and personal to every audiophile! So what is sound?

-I wish to share with you something that happened a few days ago on Facebook and it was the result of an article that I wrote about loudspeaker positioning.
+I wish to share with you something that happened a few days ago on Facebook, and it was the result of an article that I wrote about loudspeaker positioning.
 I have just cut and pasted from Facebook to show you the story and the result, which was all done online and took a day!

-This was the reply I got from Rick.
+The reply I got from Rick.
 And so I looked at the pic of his system and was able to make a few suggestions for him to try.

-The first thing you have to decide is exactly what the sound is you want and at what volume you will be playing your music.
+The first thing you have to decide what the sound is you want and at what volume you will be playing your music.
 Please understand that one system will not do everything and has nothing to do with price or components used but is simply the fact that every piece of music is different.

-The piece of music you listen to sounds great in the studio where it was created.
+The piece of music you listen to sounds great in the studio created.
 But remember your listening area is not a studio.
 The listening area (in most cases your front room) has so many defects so can be done to make the piece of music sound great in your listening room?

-When you have your amplifier then look at your Loudspeakers.
-I mentioned Tannoy Loudspeakers earlier and this is because Tannoy loudspeakers are able to play most types of music without any problem.
-The older Tannoy are best suited for Valve amplifiers and the later models are best suited for solid-state amplifiers.
+When you have your amplifier,then look at your Loudspeakers.
+I mentioned Tannoy Loudspeakers earlier, and this is because Tannoy loudspeakers are able to play most types of music without any problem.
+The older Tannoy are best suited for Valve amplifiers, and the later models are best suited for solid-state amplifiers.
 Or, a combination of Valve pre-amplifier and solid-state power amplifiers.

 When you have chosen your amplifier and loudspeakers, you will then decide on the source.
 Do you want to use CD, Tape, Vinyl or Media files?
 All of which can be used but each has its good points and bad points.
 Next is your audio cables and power cords because people forget.
-But, they are just as import to select correctly because your system will only sound as good as it’s weakest link!
+But, they are just as import to select correctly because your system will only sound as good as it’s the weakest link!
 Never compromise on your cables, as this is something you will regret!

 What can you do?

-To get the best sound from your system please visit the setup page.
+To get the best sound from your system, please visit the setup page.

 If you enjoyed reading ‘Get really great sound’, please share with friends – thank you.